tapis-project/documentation/source/technical/systems.rst

 To see the current list of systems that you are authorized to view:

-.. comment
-.. comment (NOTE: See the section below on searching and filtering to find out how to control the amount of information returned)
+(NOTE: See the section below on searching and filtering to find out how to control the amount of information returned)

 Using PySDK: